-The Department of Homeland Security or DHS is a complex organization with multiple missions.
-These include preventing terrorism and enhancing security; enforcing and administering the US immigration laws; securing and managing our borders; ensuring resilience to disasters; safeguarding and securing cyberspace and providing essential support to national and economic security.
+The Department of Homeland Security, or DHS, is a complex organization with multiple missions.
+These include: preventing terrorism and enhancing security; enforcing and administering the U.S. immigration laws; securing and managing our borders; ensuring resilience to disasters; safeguarding and securing cyberspace; and providing essential support to national and economic security.
 To give you an idea of what this entails let’s take a quick look at a day in the life of homeland security.
-The organization prescreens two million passengers a day before they fly into, out of, within and over the US.
-DHS is responsible for patrolling 3.4 million square miles of US waterways and screening 100% of cargo and vehicles entering the US from Canada and Mexico.
+The organization prescreens two million passengers a day before they fly into, out of, within and over the United States.
+DHS is responsible for patrolling 3.4 million square miles of U.S. waterways and screening 100% of cargo and vehicles entering the U.S. from Canada and Mexico.
 This is just a small part of the responsibilities of the Department of Homeland Security.

-The accompanying figure organized around Technology Readiness Levels or TRLs shows where various initiatives are focused in the commercialization process.
-The Academic Research Initiative or ARI fulfills a need at the earliest technology readiness levels.
-There is some overlap between the Exploratory Research or ER initiatives and the Academic Research Initiative.
-The Advanced Technology Demonstration or ATD comes later and overlaps with the positioning of the SBIR program.
+The accompanying figure, organized around Technology Readiness Levels (or TRLs) shows where various initiatives are focused in the commercialization process.
+The Academic Research Initiative, or ARI, fulfills needs at the earliest Technology Readiness Levels.
+There is some overlap between the Exploratory Research, or ER, initiatives and the Academic Research Initiative.
+The Advanced Technology Demonstration, or ATD, comes later and overlaps with the positioning of the SBIR program.
 DNDO’s Transformational and Applied Research Directorate has developed and is implementing a technology roadmap to provide breakthrough technologies that will have a dramatic impact on capabilities to detect nuclear and radiological threats.
 This is accomplished through an aggressive and expedited research and development (R&D) program.
 The current roadmap will guide DNDO’s R&D efforts through 2021.
 These R&D efforts are referred to as Grand Challenges.

 The DHS SBIR solicitation contains topics relevant to both of these organizations, that is, the Science and Technology Directorate, as well as the Domestic Nuclear Detection Office.
 There is one DHS SBIR solicitation annually, historically released in December.
-DHS is a contracting organization and its solicitations are announced in FedBizOpps and can also be found through the DHS SBIR website.
-Topics are released for a period of two weeks prior to the release of the Phase I solicitation, thus allowing time for interested parties to contact the topic authors during this two week window.
+DHS is a contracting organization and its solicitations are announced in FedBizOpps.
+Topics are released for a period of two weeks prior to the release of the Phase I solicitation, thus allowing time for interested parties to contact the topic authors during this two-week window.
 The timeline for proposal preparation and submission is short – 30 days.
 Applicants are notified of award within 90 days of the proposal submission due date.
 The period of performance is typically May to October with Phase II proposals due in November.

-The size of the Phase I awards are different for the two participating organizations.
-Phase I S&T topics typically have a ceiling of $100,000; while the ceiling for DNDO topics is higher at $150,000.
-Both are firm fixed price contracts.
-The Phase II awards also differ in size, with S&T providing awards of up to $750,000 while it is up to $1,000,000 for DNDO topics.
+The size of DHS Phase I awards, whether it be for S&T or DNDO, is $150,000.
+These are firm fixed price contracts.
+Phase II awards differ in size with S&T providing awards of up to $750,000, while DNDO will provide up to $1,000,000 for DNDO topics.
 However, S&T has historically provided a number of additional opportunities to help companies bring their technologies to market.
 These include participation in the DHS / NSF I-Corps Program and the potential to receive an additional $200,000 in Phase II as part of the Commercialization Readiness Pilot Program, or CRPP.
 DHS has also implemented a pilot program referred to as Other Agency Technology Solutions, or OATS.
 This leverages investments made by other agencies which can fulfill DHS capability gaps and requirements.

 If you are interested in learning more about the DHS SBIR program – please contact John Pucci, the SBIR Program Manager for the S&T Directorate or Marissa Giles, the SBIR Program Manager for DNDO.